rozgicm/CovidAnalysis/README.md

 The code is slightly changed, some graphs are tweaked.
 All in all this is supposed to help scientists as well as non-scientists to gain insights and conduct their own analysis of the situation.
+The main code is found in **covidAnalysis.R**.

 ### Data Acquisition